rstojnic/lazydata/README.md

 ## How it works

-The `lazy-data.yml` config file has information on the remote storage backend and tracks all data dependencies.
+The `lazy-data.yml` config file stores the location of the remote storage backend and tracks all data dependencies.

-Whenever the `import_data()` function is executed the following happens:
+Whenever the `import_data()` function is executed this happens:

 1. Check if the data file is tracked in the config file
 2. If not tracked, start tracking it
 3. If tracked, see if the file hash has changed and record a new version if necessary

-If the file is not present, `lazy-data` will look for it at the configured storage backend and download it.
+If the file is not present, `lazy-data` will look for it in the storage backend and download it.

 ### Advanced usage

-Achieve multiple data dependency scenarios by putting `import_data()` into different parts of the code:
+You can achieve multiple data dependency scenarios by putting `import_data()` into different parts of the code:

 - Add to `__init__(self)` of a class to add data as a class dependency
 - Add to `__init__.py` of a module to add data as a module dependency
 - Add to `setup.py` to add data as a Python package dependency

-The `import_data()` function also has further options that let you customise the behaviour.
+The `import_data()` function also has further options that let you customise the behaviour:

 `data_data(file_path, download_link=None)`